 6. Turkey Mole

 When Thanksgiving leftovers meet authentic Mexican food, you get this recipe for turkey mole.
 You'll just need to grab some Mexican chocolate, mole paste and chicken bouillon if you don't have those on hand.

 The result is an easy dish that is flavorful, low in carbs and calories, and high in protein.
-Each recipe makes four servings, but you can double it for a low-carb lunch to grab throughout the week.
+Each recipe makes four servings, but double it for a low-carb lunch to grab throughout the week.